salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.cancel.md

 If the command continues to run after the wait period, the CLI returns control of the terminal window to you.

-# flags.verbose.summary

-Show verbose output of the deploy result.

-# flags.concise.summary

-Show concise output of the deploy result.

 # error.InvalidJobId

 No job found for ID: %s

 # error.NoRecentJobId

-There are no recent job ids available to resume.
+There are no recent job ids available to cancel.

+# error.CannotCancelDeploy

+Cannot cancel deploy since it's already been completed.